 Graphs that do not contain a spanning cycle is known as non-Hamiltonian graph.
 Such, trivially, is any $1-$connected graph or any graph that contains a leaf or a pendant.
 Paths, trees etc are non-Hamiltonian graphs.
-In \cite{AA1} a result is obtained that showed some conditions for which a graph will not be Hamiltonian Also, \cite{EN11} investigates a non-Hamiltonian $3-$connected cubic bipartite graph, where non-Hamiltonian cyclical 4-edge connected bi-cubic graph was constructed on $54$ vertices.
+In \cite{AA1} a result was obtained that showed some conditions for which a graph will not be Hamiltonian.
+Also, \cite{EN11} investigates a non-Hamiltonian $3-$connected cubic bipartite graph, where non-Hamiltonian cyclical 4-edge connected bi-cubic graph was constructed on $54$ vertices.

-In this work, we continue the study into a new thought on non-Hamiltonian graph which the first author introduced in \cite{A1}, which was motivated by the importance of Hamiltonian graphs in computer graphics, mapping, electronic circuitry, route planning and so on.
-It was asked in \cite{A1} that how many edges can be added to the $E(G)$ of graph $G$ in other to make $G$ Hamiltonian?
+In this work, we continue to explore the idea on non-Hamiltonian graphs as introduced in \cite{A1}, which was motivated by the importance of Hamiltonian graphs in computer graphics, mapping, electronic circuitry, route planning and etc. It was asked in \cite{A1} that how many edges can be added to the $E(G)$ of graph $G$ in order to make $G$ Hamiltonian?
 Trivially, for a Hamiltonian graph, the number is zero.
 The optimal number of such edges is called the Hamiltonian complete number $\lambda_H(G)$ of graph $G$.
-The Hamiltonian complete number was investigated for some basic graphs in \cite{A1}.
+Hamiltonian complete number was investigated for some basic graphs in \cite{A1}.

-In this work, we further look at other structurally non-Hamiltonian graphs.
-The $\lambda_H(G)-$numbers for various caterpillar graphs are obtained.
+In this work, we look further at some naturally non-Hamiltonian graphs with the aim of deriving their $\lambda_H(G)-$numbers.
+We focus on various caterpillar tree graphs.